Loic Mabanza: Modeling career

-In addition, Mabanza and Lil Buck performed for Valentino at a dinner hosted by Giancarlo Giammetti in honor of the designer’s new book, “Valentino: At the Emperor’s Table."
+In addition, Mabanza and Lil Buck performed for Valentino at a dinner hosted by Giancarlo Giammetti in honor of the designer's new book, Valentino: At the Emperor's Table.

 in 2018, Mabanza was paired with the Brazilian model Isabeli Fontana in a live performance exhibition orchestrated and captured by Marcos Mello during Art Basel in Miami Beach.

 In 2022, Mabanza partnered with Equinox and starred in their global ad campaign entitled "Life is the Luxury".

-Acting and Filmmaking career
+Acting and filmmaking career

 Mabanza started his acting journey in 2008 in a small theater company in Saint-Brice-sous-Forêt playing in a modern adaptation of William Shakespeare's play Othello.

 He directed his first short film in 2012 while being on The MDNA tour.
-Later that year, Mabanza acted in the short film “Secretprojectrevolution” co-directed by Madonna and Steven Klein.
+Later that year, Mabanza acted in the short film Secretprojectrevolution, co-directed by Madonna and Steven Klein.

 A year later, Mabanza studied acting with Susan Batson in New York.
-He then produced and starred in the short films “Extraction” and "Kinesis", both directed by Venkay films.
+He then produced and starred in the short films Extraction and Kinesis, both directed by Venkay films.

-In 2016, Mabanza wrote, produced and starred in “Myles Raven”, a short film that he co-directed with Roodmy Poulard.
+In 2016, Mabanza wrote, produced and starred in Myles Raven, a short film that he co-directed with Roodmy Poulard.

 In 2017, Mabanza co-starred alongside Lupita Nyong'o in the short film directed by Francesco Carrozini and produced by Jay-Z. Mabanza also directed and produced the music video "T.A.K." by Patrick Toussaint.

-In 2018, Mabanza landed a role in "The Kitchen", a feature film directed by Andrea Berloff starring Melissa McCarthy, Tiffany Haddish and Elisabeth Moss.
+In 2018, Mabanza landed a role in The Kitchen, a feature film directed by Andrea Berloff, starring Melissa McCarthy, Tiffany Haddish and Elisabeth Moss.

-In 2022, Mabanza appeared in the Disney+ miniseries "Moon Knight " playing Bek, the bodyguard and henchman of Anton Mogart, portrayed by Gaspard Ulliel in the episodes "The Friendly Type" and "The Tomb".
+In 2022, Mabanza appeared in the Disney+ miniseries Moon Knight, playing Bek, the bodyguard and henchman of Anton Mogart, portrayed by Gaspard Ulliel in the episodes "The Friendly Type" and "The Tomb".

-In 2023, Mabanza portrayed the role of Ian in the television series "And Just Like That...".
+In 2023, Mabanza portrayed the role of Ian in the television series And Just Like That....

+In 2026, Mabanza played the role of François Henry in The Fall And Rise Of Reggie Dickins.

-Mabanza is the founder of Mabanza Entertainment, a film production company and Underground Justice Studios.
+Mabanza is the founder and CEO of Underground Justice Studios, a transmedia production company.